darahat-dev-Solutions/ai_chat/README.md

 ### 4. Add AI Provider API Key

-The application uses Mistral AI via OpenRouter for its AI chat features.
+The application uses Custom LLM via OpenRouter for its AI chat features.
 For detailed steps on how to obtain your API key, refer to [How to Get Your OpenRouter AI API Key](docs/openrouter_api_key.md).

 1. Create a file named `.env` in the root of the project.
 2. Add your OpenRouter API key to the `.env` file as follows: